Orcus2021/generate-commit-msg-by-gemini/README.md

 ```

 The tool will automatically generate a Git commit message based on the changes in your staged files.

+### Customizing the Prompt

+If you want to customize the prompt used to generate the commit message, you can modify it in the `utils/getCommitMessageFromGemini` file.
+Adjust the prompt text to suit your needs and preferences.

 ### Models